 Earn a Living While You Transfer to a 4-Year School

 This program will prepare you to get a job as a biology technician or quality control technician where you test new medicines that have been produced.
-The median salary for a biology lab technician is $48,300 per year.*
+The median salary for a biology lab technician in Massachusetts is $61,790 per year.*

 The courses you will take in this program also prepare you to transfer to a 4-year college or university as a biotechnology or biology major.
 So while working, you can begin paying your way through school.